naHrej/pennmushsharp/PennMushSharp/ROADMAP.md

 - ✅ Flag/power, attribute, lock, and builtin function extraction pipelines generate JSON snapshots from the C sources and are embedded via `FlagCatalog`, `AttributeCatalog`, `LockCatalog`, and `FunctionCatalog`.
 - ✅ Metadata regeneration script (`scripts/regenerate-metadata.sh`) runs every extractor to keep the docs in sync.
 - ✅ Text dump parser + in-memory state ingest modern PennMUSH dumps so lock metadata and attributes can flow directly into runtime services.
-- ✅ Characterization harness drives the real PennMUSH binary via `scripts/start-legacy-mush.sh`, resetting the seeded database (`Wizard9` / `harness`) before each transcript capture so tests can diff deterministic output.
+- ✅ Characterization harness drives the real PennMUSH binary via `scripts/start-legacy-mush.sh`, resetting the seeded database (`One` / _no password_) before each transcript capture so tests can diff deterministic output.
 - ⏳ Runtime hardening (network/telnet loops, command implementations) and CI remain outstanding for Phase 0.

 ## Progress Log